Efficiently Aligned Cross-Lingual Transfer Learning for Conversational Tasks using Prompt-Tuning: Introduction

-To investigate the cross-lingual transfer ability on conversational tasks, in this work we create the XSGD dataset by translating data from the English-only Schema-Guided Dialogue or SGD~\citep{rastogi2020towards}, which is currently the largest multi-domain dialogue corpora.
-While previous work such as Multi$^2$WOZ~\citep{hung-etal-2022-multi2woz} has also tried to expand monolingual datasets into multiple languages, it is primarily a translation of development and test dialogues from the English-only MultiWOZ dataset~\citep{budzianowski-etal-2018-multiwoz,zang-etal-2020-multiwoz} into four other languages (Arabic, Chinese, German, Russian).
+To investigate the cross-lingual transfer ability on conversational tasks, we create the XSGD dataset by translating data from the English-only Schema-Guided Dialogue or SGD~\citep{rastogi2020towards}, which is currently the largest multi-domain dialogue corpora.
+While previous work such as Multi$^2$WOZ~\citep{hung-etal-2022-multi2woz} has also tried to expand monolingual datasets into multiple languages, it is primarily a translation of development and test dialogues from the English-only MultiWOZ dataset~\citep{budzianowski-etal-2018-multiwoz,zang-etal-2020-multiwoz} into Arabic, Chinese, German, and Russian.
 In contrast, XSGD comprises 106 languages (including English), with roughly 330k utterances and 10 domains per language, as compared to the 7 domains and 29.5k utterances per language in Multi$^2$WOZ.

 Recently, several studies~\citep{li-liang-2021-prefix, lester-etal-2021-power, hambardzumyan-etal-2021-warp} have shown the potential of prompt tuning.
-In particular, Tu et al. (2022) observed that prompt tuning can achieve much better cross-lingual transfer than model fine-tuning across multiple XTREME tasks~\citep{pmlr-v119-hu20b} using significantly fewer parameters.
+In particular,~\citet{tu-etal-2022-prompt} observed that prompt tuning can achieve much better cross-lingual transfer than model fine-tuning across multiple XTREME tasks~\citep{pmlr-v119-hu20b} using significantly fewer parameters.
 In this work, we propose an efficient prompt-tuning-based method that utilizes soft prompts to obtain stronger cross-lingually aligned representations on the XSGD dataset.
 The aligned prompts enable models to learn cross-lingual representations that can improve cross-lingual retrieval.
 Additionally, we compare the performance of vanilla and NLI-based formulations on intent classification task.
 The latter utilizes label descriptions or label names in conjunction with utterances for entailment prediction.
 We find that it exhibits stronger few-shot cross-lingual generalization capability for English-only tuning.
 Finally, our experimental results on intent classification and slot filling demonstrate consistent performance improvements with our learned aligned prompts, especially in few-shot settings.